-Deciding when to use braid vs mono as a fishing line might seem intuitive in most cases.
-But while one pro advocates braided fishing line for all bottomfishing, another says it inhibits bites in clear water, even with fluorocarbon leader.
+Deciding when to use braided fishing line vs. monofilament fishing line might seem intuitive in most cases.
+But while one pro advocates braided line for all bottom fishing applications, another says braid inhibits bites in clear water, even with a fluorocarbon leader.
 One says monofilament offers more abrasion resistance; another says braided line does.

 As usual — easy ain’t easy in the braid vs. mono equation.
-And questions like "why use braided fishing line" or "when do you use braided fishing line" all of a sudden become a lot harder to answer.
-The nine experts we spoke to agreed on the following basic generalizations for the best fishing line in specific situations — with a few caveats:
+And questions like “why use braided fishing line” or asking “when to use braided fishing line” all of a sudden becomes a lot harder to answer.
+Most fishing pros agree on the following basic generalizations for the best fishing line in specific situations — with a few caveats:

 - Trolling: mono

 - Kite-fishing: mono